richmahn/en_tn/php/01/intro.md

 ##### The use of paradox #####

-This is a seemingly absurd statement, which appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: Paul rejoices in his suffering.
 Most people do not think that they will rejoice in difficulty.
 Paul's statement, "to die is gain" is another paradox.

 ## Links: ##